 She is co-founder of the Unexposed Collective (with Rebecca Wiltshire), a platform and community for Australian women, non-binary and intersex street photographers.
 She is also an administrator of @womeninstreet, a large international community of women street photographers.

-Julia is a member of the Little Box Collective and an Honorary Member of the Calcutta School of Contemporary Photography.
-She was a nominee for the 2020 Leica Oskar Barnack Award.
+Julia is a member of the Little Box Collective and a nominee for the 2020 Leica Oskar Barnack Award.

 Julia’s work has been exhibited internationally and she has been a finalist in international street photography competitions.
 She has exhibited her work in Australia and overseas and has been featured in street photography magazines and interviewed on several photography podcasts.

-Julia has judged a number of photography festival competitions over the years, including Miami Street Photography Festival, Street Foto San Francisco, the Italian Street Photography Festival, the Istanbul Street Photography Festival and The Wall 2021.
+Julia has judged a number of photography festival competitions over the years, including Miami Street Photography Festival, Street Foto San Francisco, the Italian Street Photography Festival, the Istanbul Street Photography Festival, The Wall 2021, Head On Photo Festival and the Mexican Street Photography Festival.

-She has also curated several exhibitions, including 'Exposed' at the Head On Photo Festival in Sydney 2019, 'Two Way Street' in San Francisco 2019, 'Double Trouble' at Head On in 2020 and 'Double Exposed' at the Indian Photo Festival in 2020 and Head On in 2021.
+She has also curated several exhibitions, including 'Exposed' at the Head On Photo Festival in Sydney 2019, 'Two Way Street' in San Francisco 2019, 'Double Trouble' at Head On in 2020, 'Double Exposed' at the Indian Photo Festival in 2020 and Head On in 2021 and 'The Wall of Women by Women' at Ballarat Biennale 2023.

-Julia teaches workshops internationally and in Australia with her partner Gerry Orkin and with Vineet Vohra in India.
+Julia teaches workshops internationally and in Australia .

 She has three adult children, two sausage dogs, and Gerry, and lives in Austinmer, New South Wales.
 She can’t quite get enough travel and adventure in her life.